ironcore-dev/metal-operator/docs/concepts/bmcs.md

 - **Reconcile BMC State**: Continuously monitor the BMC's status and update its state.
 - **Detect Managed Systems**: Identify all systems (servers) managed by the BMC and create corresponding [`Server`](servers.md) resources.
 - **Automate Hardware Management**: Enable automated power control, firmware updates, and health monitoring of physical servers through the BMC.
+- **Create DNS Record**: Automatically create DNS record using a provided Go YAML template via the the managers `dns-record-template-path` flag.

 ## Reconciliation Process